sofadb/inbox-organizer/README.md

 # Journal File Organizer

-A reusable GitHub workflow that organizes timestamped markdown files from `/inbox` into structured `/journal` directories.
-The workflow is published as a Docker image to GitHub Container Registry (GHCR) for better security and performance.
+A reusable GitHub workflow that organizes timestamped markdown files from an inbox repository into structured `/journal` directories.
+Supports a 3-repository architecture: `sofadb/inbox` (this repo), `user/inbox` (markdown files), and `user/journal` (organized files).

 ## Setup Instructions